Create A Troubleshooting Page

 Your troubleshooting information will appear on a wiki page with specific formatting guidelines.

-The basic layout of each troubleshooting topic should resemble the following template:
+The basic layout of each troubleshooting topic should resemble the following format:

 To create a troubleshooting page: